This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hold a pillow tightly against your incision when you cough to help decrease the pain.
 Take a deep breath and hold the breath as long as you can.
 Push the air out of your lungs with a deep, strong cough.
 Put any sputum that you have coughed up into a tissue.
 Take 10 deep breaths in a row every hour while you are awake.
 Remember to follow each deep breath with a cough.

 - You may be asked to use an incentive spirometer.
 This helps you take deeper breaths.
 Put the plastic piece into your mouth and take a very deep breath.
 Hold your breath as long as you can and then let out your breath.
 Use your incentive spirometer 10 times in a row every hour while you are awake.

-- Early mobilization: Caregivers may help you get out of bed to walk after your ET tube has been removed.
-Ask caregivers if there are exercises that you may do while you are in bed.
+- Early mobilization: Healthcare providers may help you get out of bed to walk after your ET tube has been removed.
+Ask healthcare providers if there are exercises that you may do while you are in bed.
 Exercise helps blood move through your body and may help prevent blood clots from forming.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
-If you feel weak or dizzy while standing up, sit or lie down right away and call your caregiver.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
+If you feel weak or dizzy while standing up, sit or lie down right away and call your healthcare provider.

 - Shoulder exercises: A physical therapist may teach you exercises to make your arms and shoulders stronger.
 These exercises will help your shoulders move freely and improve the function of your lungs.
 These exercises may prevent breathing problems after your surgery.